 Managing long-term and late side effects of a childhood brain tumor

 Children who received treatment for craniopharyngioma often have problems with a slow metabolism, weight gain, and obesity.
 A regular exercise program and dietary changes to the foods they eat are often recommended.
-Consider talking with a dietitian who has experience in helping survivors manage this side effect.
+Consider talking with a registered dietitian who has experience in helping survivors manage this side effect.
 There are also clinical trials to help find new ways to manage weight gain for survivors of craniopharyngioma.

 The Children's Oncology Group (COG) has studied the physical and psychological effects that childhood survivors face.
 Based on these studies, COG has created recommendations for long-term follow-up care for childhood, adolescent, and young adult survivors that can be found on a separate website: www.survivorshipguidelines.org.